How to design collaborative classrooms with furniture

 Choosing the right furniture for this type of project requires a prior analysis of the space available, the number of students who can use it or the purpose of the classroom itself.

-Viccarbe has made a selection of the most popular furniture for collaborative classrooms:
+Viccarbe has made a selection of the most popular collaborative workspace furniture:

 Maarten Plastic Chair.
 The Maarten Plastic chair is a versatile piece that has a distinctive character and silhouette at a very affordable price.
 The material used to manufacture this chair is polypropylene, which offers greater resistance in time and ease of cleaning and disinfecting.
 The Maerten Plastic Chair is available in multiple colors making it a good choice to add a fresh and fun touch that encourages participation in the classroom.
 It also works well in halls, offices or meeting rooms.